MichaelCereda/react-native-form-generator/README.md

 ## Features
+* Doesn't have dependencies
+* Use your own icon pack
 * Easy to use and clean, react style syntax
 * Automatic events handling
 * Supports custom fields and styles without adding any weird syntax (just create a react component)